ClusterHQ/flocker/docs/config/generate-api-certificates.rst

 The client certificate allows the API server to ensure the request is from a genuine, authorized client.

 The following is an example of an authenticated request to create a new container on a cluster, using ``cURL``.
-In this example, ``172.16.255.250`` represents the DNS IP address of the control service.
+In this example, ``172.16.255.250`` represents the DNS IP address of the Flocker control service.
 If you used a DNS name when creating the control certificate, then replace the IP address with the DNS name.

 .. contents::